 Swartz Bay connects Victoria to the 18 miles covering Lochside Regional Trail for the outdoor excursion enthusiasts in this region.

-The Victoria port and the area under it can be accessed through many different ways: 3-4 harbours, the Gorge waterway, the Portage inlet, and more.
+The Victoria Port and the area under it can be accessed through many different ways: 3-4 harbors, the Gorge waterway, the Portage inlet, and more.

 Amongst all those mentioned above, there are mainly four harbours that provide an entryway to the Victoria port as below:

-The middle harbour of Victoria port, on the other end, lies between the Shoal Point in Victoria to the famed Colville Island on the Esquimalt side of town.
+On the other end, the middle harbour of Victoria Port lies between the Shoal Point in Victoria and the famed Colville Island on the Esquimalt side of town.
 It is east of the significant Inner harbour.

-It homes to the fisherman’s wharf docks, a seaplane terminal, vessels that are non-power-driven, and the clearance dock for customs Canada alongside the Victoria Canadian Coast Guard station on the Shoal point.
+It is home to the fisherman’s wharf docks, a seaplane terminal, non-power-driven vessels, and the clearance dock for Customs Canada alongside the Victoria Canadian Coast Guard station on the Shoal Point.

 Over time, the inner harbour has become a tourist spot and an attractive place to visit in must-be tourist itineraries.

-Surrounded by the mega-giant, the famed and classic Empress Hotel, Fairmont, and the old and gloried Legislative Buildings, this harbour on Victoria port is a sight to soothe the eyes.
+Surrounded by the mega-giant, the famed and classic Empress Hotel, Fairmont, and the old and gloried Legislative Buildings, this harbor on Victoria Port is a sight to soothe the eyes.

 You can visit countless places here at Victoria port or just a mere minute’s walking distance away.
 For example, the Royal British Columbia Museum, located in the inner harbour area, is an excellent place for history lovers that hosts exhibitions, tours, and much more.